229 – Seniority, Bids, and Transfers

 III.
 Policy

-Seniority, shift bids, and transfers will be established and conducted in an unbiased manner consistent with the Harris County Sheriff’s Civil Service Commission and the best interests of the HCSO.
+Seniority, shift bids, and transfers will be established and conducted in an unbiased manner consistent with the Harris County Sheriff’s Civil Service Commission and the best interests of HCSO.
+The Sheriff reserves the right to transfer any employee on a case-by-case basis for the betterment of the department.

 IV.
 Seniority